 So why create and drink juice in the first place if you can naturally extract them by eating the same fruits and veggies?
 The best way to answer this is to provide you with a list of practical benefits you can get when you drink a juice:

-- As I have pointed out earlier, not all people are comfortable into eating veggies even if their health benefits far exceeds their texture and taste.
-Fortunately, you can still get the nutrients when you incorporate it with a juice.
+This is true even if their health benefits far exceed their texture and taste.
+Fortunately, you can still get the nutrients when you incorporate it into a juice.

 Juicing: Pros and Cons

 Now that you know how it can be more practical and convenient to drink juice than eating your fruits and veggies raw, it’s time to discuss the advantages and disadvantages of juicing.
 In this section, we are going to focus on its effect on our body, and ultimately our health.

 - Easy & More Complete Absorption of Nutrients

 - Very Versatile Since There’s Always A Juice For Specific Needs